Try this leaf activity! Learning about leaves this fall has never been more fun. Also, grab your FREE pack of leaf science templates!

 Discuss the life cycle of a maple tree using the book.
 Create an anchor chart and talk about and illustrate together the steps it takes for a tree to become full grown.
 Students can then illustrate the life cycle of a tree independently using one of the templates (provided below).

-Suggested Books for Learning about Leaves
+Suggested Books about Leaves

 I have each of these books on our bookshelf and I highly suggest you seek them out.